orelyehuda/3D-Gravity/README.md

 [![3D Demo](images/demo3.gif)]

 # USE

- 'z' to add a random orbiter
+ -'z' to add a random orbiter
- 'x' to add a perfect orbiter around biggest star
- 'e' clear all orbiters
+ -'x' to add a perfect orbiter around biggest star -'e' clear all orbiters